Arturo Vivante

-He married Nancy Adair Bradish (died 5 July 2002) in 1958.
+He married Nancy Adair Bradish in 1958.

 In 1982, he appeared at the University of North Dakota Writers Conference.

 In addition to writing numerous short stories and three novels, Vivante taught writing courses at various colleges from 1968 to 1993, including the University of Michigan, University of Iowa, Bennington College, and MIT.
 After publication of his final book in 2006, he retired and lived in Wellfleet, Massachusetts until his death two years later.

 His work has appeared in The New Yorker over 70 times, as well as other magazines including AGNI, Vogue, The New York Times, London Magazine, The Guardian, Antaeus, TriQuarterly, Santa Monica Review, and The Southern Review.
 His fiction often drew from autobiographical experiences with attention to the subtlest details of reflective observation.